James-Cherished-Inc/DistroChooser/README.md

 1.  **Viewing Distributions:** All available distributions are listed in the table, with columns representing different criteria.
 2.  **Filtering:** Use the checkboxes at the top of the page to apply filters based on criteria priorities (Non-Negotiable, Important, Nice-to-Have).
 Checking a box will hide distributions that do not meet *all* criteria within that priority level.
+3.  **Re-adding Filtered Distros:** Above the table, use the "Re-add a filtered out Distro:" dropdown to select a distro name; it will be added to the top of the table (light blue highlight) for comparison, with scores recalculated based on current filters.
+Persists until page reload or elimination.
-3.  **Sorting:** Click on the column headers to sort the table based on that criterion's score or value.
+4.  **Sorting:** Click on the column headers to sort the table based on that criterion's score or value.
-4.  **Eliminating Distributions:** Use the "❌ Eliminate" button in the "Actions" column to hide a specific distribution from the table.
+5.  **Eliminating Distributions:** Use the "❌ Eliminate" button in the "Actions" column to hide a specific distribution from the table.
-5.  **Viewing Details:** Use the "ℹ️ Details" button in the "Actions" column to view a modal with more detailed information about a distribution, including system requirements and detailed scoring.
+6.  **Viewing Details:** Use the "ℹ️ Details" button in the "Actions" column to view a modal with more detailed information about a distribution, including system requirements and detailed scoring.

 ## Session Behavior